Cadbury Nigeria Plc

-Cadbury Nigeria Plc is a food, sweets and drink company headquartered in Lagos, Nigeria and traded on the Nigerian Stock Exchange.
+Cadbury Nigeria Plc is a food, sweets and drink company headquartered in Lagos, Nigeria, and traded on the Nigerian Stock Exchange.
 Cadbury Nigeria Plc is a subsidiary of Mondelez International, one of the largest snacking companies in the world.
 The firm's flagship product is Bournvita and it competes with brands from Nestle, GlaxoSmithKline and Promasidor.
+They specialised in production and sales of food products.
+Their activity is organized around 2 families of product: Confectionery and beverages: Bournvita, Tom Tom, Ahomka, Ginger, Hacks and Buttermint brands.
+Cocoa-based products: cocoa powder, cocoa butter, cocoa liqueur and cocoa cakes.